Cartoon physics: History of the idea

 In 2012 O'Donnell's Laws of Cartoon Motion were used as the basis for a presentation and exhibition by Andy Holden at Kingston University in Great Britain.
-Titled 'Laws of Motion in a Cartoon Landscape' it explored ideas of cartoon physics in relation to art and the end of art history.
+Titled 'Laws of Motion in a Cartoon Landscape', it explored ideas of cartoon physics in relation to art and the end of art history.
 This was later made into a film with the artist as an animated cartoon character and shown at Glasgow International Festival in 2016, Tate Britain in 2017, and Future Generation Art Prize at Venice Biennale in 2017.

 Non-exclusivity

-Cartoon physics is not limited to physics: For example, when a character recovers impossibly fast from a serious injury, the laws of biology rather than physics are being altered.
+Cartoon physics is not limited to physics.
+For example, when a character recovers impossibly fast from a serious injury, the laws of biology rather than physics are being altered.

 It is also not limited to cartoons; in live-action, the physics-defying stunts would fall under the umbrella of slapstick.
-Live-action shows and movies can also be subject to the laws of cartoon physics explaining why, for example, The Three Stooges did not go blind from all the eye-poking, and the burglars in the Home Alone series survive life-threatening booby traps.
-In the live-action Pete's Dragon (1977), the titular Elliot, while invisible, bursts through a wooden wall, leaving a dragon-shaped "silhouette of passage".
+Live-action shows and movies can also be subject to the laws of cartoon physics, explaining why, for example, The Three Stooges did not go blind from all the eye-poking, and the burglars in the Home Alone series survive life-threatening booby traps.
+In the live-action Pete's Dragon (1977), the ostensible lead dragon Elliot, while invisible, bursts through a wooden wall, leaving a dragon-shaped "silhouette of passage".
 The Ernest P. Worrell film series often made note of the title character's cartoon-like traits, with Ernest himself remarking in Ernest Rides Again that he would be dead "if I wasn't this close to being an actual cartoon."

 In a review of one of the Home Alone films, film critic Roger Ebert noted that in the case of live-action productions, cartoon physics are not as effective at producing a comic effect, as the effects seem more realistic:

 Printed cartoons have their own family of cartoon physics "laws" and conventions.
 Additionally, some video games utilize these elements during their cutscenes.
-For example, in the game Sonic Unleashed, titular character Sonic the Hedgehog is seen making effective use of hammerspace to stash a Chaos Emerald.
+For example, in the game Sonic Unleashed, the titular character Sonic the Hedgehog is seen making effective use of hammerspace to stash a Chaos Emerald.

 The concept can be used as a metaphor outside video.
-In an editorial for the New York Times in 2003 titled Don't Look Down, for example economist Paul Krugman wrote this while describing a gap between revenue and spending: "The crisis won't come immediately.
-For a few years, America will still be able to borrow freely, simply because lenders assume that things will somehow work out...But at a certain point we'll have a Wile E. Coyote moment.
+In an editorial for the New York Times in 2003 titled Don't Look Down, for example, economist Paul Krugman wrote while describing a gap between revenue and spending, "The crisis won't come immediately.
+For a few years, America will still be able to borrow freely, simply because lenders assume that things will somehow work out....
+But at a certain point we'll have a Wile E. Coyote moment.
 For those not familiar with the Road Runner cartoons, Mr. Coyote had a habit of running off cliffs and taking several steps on thin air before noticing that there was nothing underneath his feet.
 Only then would he plunge.
 What will that plunge look like?"